Makalu Base Camp Trek

 Makalu Base Camp Trek Overview

 Makalu Base Camp Trek is an ideal trek for those who are looking for a longer adventure.
 Mt.
-Makalu is situated at the height of 8463m, which makes this peak the 5th highest mountain peak in the world.
-It is located in the Mahalangur range, southeast of Mount Everest and on the border of Nepal and Tibet.
+Makalu is situated at a height of 8463 m.
+The peak is the 5th highest mountain peak in the world.
+It is located in the Mahalangur range, southeast of Mt Everest, and on the border of Nepal and Tibet.

 Highlights of Makalu Base Camp Trek

-- The hospitality of Rai and Sherpa people.
+- The hospitality of the Rai and Sherpa people

-- Pass through many glacial lakes, rivers, waterfalls, and colorful Rhododendron forest.
+- Pass through many glacial lakes, rivers, waterfalls, and colorful Rhododendron forests

 - Day 1- Kathmandu- Tumlingtar- Num (35 minutes flight, 4 hours flight)